The Structure of the Trumpet

 Let's move on to the rotary valve.
 Please take a look at the valve section.

-Names of the parts of the rotary-system trumpet
+Names of the rotary-system trumpet parts

-Names of the parts of the rotary-system trumpet
+Names of the rotary-system trumpet parts

 Pressing the lever and turning the rotary 90° changes the flow of the air through the instrument.
 When the instrument is played, the tube will be short if the lever is not pressed, and long if the lever is pressed.

-The principle of the rotary valve
+The principle behind the rotary valve

-The principle of the rotary valve
+The principle behind the rotary valve

 The correct way to hold the rotary trumpet